 Song of the Pale Stone is an Augur’s Lore Fantasy RPG setting in which society and technology exists similarly to our own Medieval history, with a few notable distinctions.
 Primarily, the world looks far different in this time.
-There are several different sentient species–referred to as “the civilized races” in the game–all inhabiting the same world.
-The civilized races pride themselves on having created civilization, what they praise as their more permanent form of existence that separates them from the beasts of the natural world.
+There are several sentient species–referred to as “the civilized peoples” in the game–all inhabiting the same world.
+Civilized peoples pride themselves on having created civilization, what they praise as their more permanent form of existence that separates them from the beasts of the natural world.
 But how that civilization is defined depends on where in the world one travels.

 The title “Song of the Pale Stone” is a reference to the dangerous and legendary substance that is believed to have emerged from the halfhollows; it is extremely light in weight, brightly-colored, slightly warm to the touch, and thought to be the source of all mystical power.
 While it is frequently discussed often throughout the Empire, it is very rare.
 What’s more is that Pale stone is incredibly dangerous to most people and no one quite knows why or how.
 The mythical origins of Pale Stone–the deep halfhollows–are the dark underworld below, believed to be the domain of the primordial gods.
 Legend states that many of the primordial gods were trapped in the underworld when the halfhollows were created, when the god Bailiea twisted the flat world into a hollowed globe.
 What lurked beneath the world was trapped, inverted in the underworld and lost to time.
 The primordial gods are said to rule the halfhollows and all within under malicious torment.
 Those who travel into subterranean locales are warned to be cautious of such a world.